-Take lounging to the next level with this DIY robe that's going to keep you extra comfy and cozy.
-It's the perfect accompaniment to a lazy Sunday and you'll never want to take it off.
+Take lounging to the next level with a DIY robe that will keep you extra comfy and cozy any time of year.
+This homemade robe is the perfect garb for a lazy Sunday, and you'll never want to take it off.
+Follow our guide, measure precisely, and you'll have a gorgeous, homemade robe in no time—no pattern necessary.

-This is a kimono robe, which means that it's easier to sew than your standard robe and it also creates a trendy silhouette that's made to fit your body and your measurements.
-There are no pattern pieces to mess with, you simply measure, cut, and sew.
+This is a kimono-style robe, which means that it's easier to sew than your standard robe and it also creates a trendy silhouette that's made to fit your body and your measurements.
+There are no pattern pieces to mess with: You simply measure, cut, and sew.

 Equipment / Tools